 River Kaveri

-River Kaveri or River Cauvery is one of the most prominent rivers in south India and sacred rivers of India that flows along the states of Karnataka and Tamil Nadu.
+River Kaveri or River Cauvery is one of the most prominent rivers in South India and one of the sacred rivers of India that flows along the states of Karnataka and Tamil Nadu.
 In many parts of Karnataka, people refer to this holy river as Dakshin Ganga or the Ganges of the South.

 River Kaveri finds its place in both Tamil and Kannada literature.
 Throughout its history, the river has inspired many poets, artists, philosophers and writers who have contributed greatly to the culture, and spiritual wisdom of India